Keep your data safe

 Remember to create regular backup copies to ensure your data is safe.
 Read more about backing up database here.

+"Standalone" version is using a file-based database, meaning that restore is simply a matter of replacing the single file.
 To restore your backup copy created with Aronium, follow the steps below.

 If you are able to start Aronium